|08-11-2012, 09:32 PM||#1|

 Alaska Born Ducatisti

 Location: Anchorage, Alaska

 THE Finest Paved Road In Alaska On It's Only Indian Reserve

-I'm half Tsimshean and this area has long been my favorite place to vacation and recreate.
-Mid 80 degree temperatures, clear blue-green ocean water, sandy beaches and lots of very friendly fun-filled friends and relatives.
+I'm half Tsimshean and this area has long been my favorite place to vacation.
+Mid 80 degree temperatures, clear blue-green ocean water, sandy beaches, and lots of very friendly fun-filled friends and relatives.

 Ocean kayaking was my passion before becoming Ducatisti over a dozen years ago and Southeast Alaska has long been my favorite place to paddle.
 This year along with a kayak I also took a couple standup paddleboards.
-The place I stay is only about 50' from the ocean.
+The place I stay, my grandma Lucy Rainman's house, is only about 50' from the ocean.
 Good times.

 Here's what dogbrother Comet and I looked like upon departure from Anchorage.